DavidVorick/CodeCommit/UserSpecification.md

 Before making the initial query, the query must be logged.
 The 'code-commit' binary should check if there's a local 'logs' folder.
 If it does not exist yet, then it will be created.
-Then, a new folder inside of the logs folder will be created, where the name of the folder is 'yyyy-mm-dd-hh-ss', matching the current time.
+Then, a new folder inside of the logs folder will be created, where the name of the folder is 'yyyy-mm-dd-hh-ss-committing-code', matching the current time.
 This is the folder at all log files will be stored in for this run of 'code-commit'.
-The initial query will be stored in logs/[date]/initial-query.txt.
+The initial query will be stored in logs/[date]-committing-code/initial-query.txt.

 The query is then sent to the LLM.
-The API key can be found in gemini-key.txt within the local project.

-## Parsing the Response
+### Parsing the Response

 After sending a query to the LLM, either a response will be received or an error will be returned.
-Either way, the result needs to be stored in 'logs/[date]/initial-query-response.txt'.
+Either way, the result needs to be stored in 'logs/[date]-committing-code/initial-query-response.txt'.
 If there is an error, the first line of the response file should be 'ERROR' and the subsequent line can contian the error.
 If there is not an error, then the file should contain the plaintext response.

 The response itself is received as a JSON object and then parsed into a text response.
-The full JSON response should be stored at 'logs/[date]/initial-query-response.json'
+The full JSON response should be stored at 'logs/[date]-committing-code/initial-query-response.json'

 If the response is not an error, then the response needs to be parsed for directions to update the code files.
 The parser will look for the '^^^[file]'